rlugojr/linkurious-enterprise-manual/administrate/README.md

 # Administration

-In this chapter, we will learn how to administrate Linkurious.
+In this chapter, you will learn how to administrate Linkurious.